camlbrown/AutoMD-SAXS/README.md

 ```bash
 ff_convert/
 ```
-Invoked by ```simulation_setup.sh```.
 Contains scripts that recast the input PDB’s atom names and residue labels into the conventions required by the AMBER and CHARMM force fields.

 ```bash
 slurms/
 ```
-Invoked by ```run_MD.sh```.
 Holds all of the Slurm submission scripts that drive the pipeline.
 Users can modify the #SBATCH lines of these scripts to fit their own cluster’s scheduler settings or resource requirements.

 ```bash
 mdp_files/